 Now the challenge is to find a healthy balance.

 One of the nicest guys in venture capital, Jonathon Triest, recently hired a new associate, Blake Robbins.
-It’s clear from Jonathon’s tweet above that Blake has already hit the ground running.

 But let’s flashback about two years… Here’s the backstory to Blake landing his new gig.
 He reached out to Jonathon while an undergraduate at Michigan State, asking for an internship.
 He got the internship.
 Less than two years later, it turned into a full-time job.